victoriadrake/hugo-theme-introduction/README.md

 1. Set your baseurl
 2. Set your full name and first name
+3. Set your introduction header height (use "medium", "large", or "fullheight")
-3. Set your avatar image
+4. Set your avatar image
-4. Input your social site usernames
+5. Input your social site usernames
-5. Choose whether or not to show the Blog and Projects sections, and configure them to your liking
+6. Choose whether or not to show the Blog and Projects sections, and configure them to your liking

 ### Create About and Contact pages